fedeperin/harry-potter-api-english/README.md

 - https://fedeperin-harry-potter-api-en.herokuapp.com/books It only bring the book part of the API <br>

 <br>
-Or try some routes at the page https://harry-potter-api-page.netlify.app/ <br>
+Try some routes at the page https://harry-potter-api-page.netlify.app/ <br>
 <br>
 If you want to access an specific element at the API, just secify the ID number at the end of the endpoint route <br><br>